 Like both Chase and Citi, Bank of America allows you to earn the welcome offer bonus on the same card multiple times.
 They will, however, restrict how often you can earn it.

 You are not eligible to open a Bank of America Card and earn a welcome bonus if you've earned the bonus on that card in the past 24 months.
-You also can't have the card currently open if you want to get approved.
+You also won't be approved if you currently have the card open.

 Read More: Master Guide to Credit Card Applications: All the Rules You Need to Know, Bank by Bank

-With the Atmos™ Rewards Summit Visa Infinite®, Alaska Airlines is clearly trying to carve out space alongside the big three legacy carriers’ premium cards – like the *delta reserve card*, *united club infinite*, and the Citi® / AAdvantage® Executive World Elite Mastercard® (this is not an affiliate link).
+With the Atmos™ Rewards Summit Visa Infinite®, Alaska Airlines is clearly trying to carve out space alongside the big three legacy carriers’ premium cards – like the *delta reserve card*, *united club infinite*, and the Citi® / AAdvantage® Executive World Elite Mastercard® (for full disclosure, this is not an affiliate link)

 At $395 a year, the Summit card majorly undercuts all three in annual fees while still offering premium perks: annual lounge access, status boosts, and unique companion benefits.

-Not to mention, Alaska (or Atmos?) points remain incredibly valuable and are some of the best in the points and miles world, thanks to unique sweet spots with partners like Japan Airlines, Cathay Pacific, Aer Lingus and other OneWorld airline alliance partners.
+Not to mention, Alaska Atmos points remain incredibly valuable and rank among the best in the points-and-miles world, thanks to unique sweet spots with partners like Japan Airlines, Cathay Pacific, Aer Lingus, and other Oneworld airlines.
 We’ve highlighted many of the best uses in our guide to unique ways to redeem Alaska miles.

 Bottom line